 CBOE and CME Group both give cash value of bitcoin at the expiration of their contracts.
 There has been size expirations of Cboe Bitcoin futures since launching in December 2017.
 Lee report said that Bitcoin fell 18 percent on average in the 10 days preceding expiration, with prices recovering by the sixth day afterward.

 CBOE responded saying that "recent regulatory scrutiny" and declining media interest among more likely reasons for the price drop.

 Coinfloor has also previously alluded to the ease of manipulation of the cash-settled contracts.
 For instance, there could be price manipulations around the time of auction or expiry of the contracts for cash-settled contracts.
 The company introduced Bitcoin settled contracts where holders of a contract are given the requisite Bitcoin when the contract expires.
 With physically-settled or Bitcoin settled futures contracts, such manipulations would be short term or insignificant and anyone who takes delivery of Bitcoin at the contract expiry would need to wait for prices to stabilize before they can sell the Bitcoins.

-While it is not doubtful that Bitcoin futures affected prices, there are other factors that contribute to this fall, other than just the introduction of the futures.
+While it is not doubtful that Bitcoin futures affected market prices, there are other factors that contributed to this fall, other than just the introduction of the futures.
 What could be in contention is how much they affected the price.
 For instance, some are of the opinion that the market was already expecting a drop or correction in prices following the 2017 surges since that's a normal trend in prices.

 The president and chief operating officer at Cboe Global Markets, Inc. said that the notion that Bitcoin futures affected prices of Bitcoin ignores other factors such as regulatory scrutiny of cryptocurrencies around the world, steps by government tax collectors, the rise of other cryptocurrencies, and declining media interest in the asset."

 He said that their contracts during the June's settlement was 1,412 contracts, which is equivalent to 1,412 bitcoin, and that amount could not affect overall prices.